30 BEAUTIFUL Banff Lakes You Have To Visit

 peyto lake at sunset

-Peyto Lake’s whole area was closed for improvements for almost two years, but thankfully it is open now for all visitors to enjoy!
+Peyto Lake’s whole area was closed for improvements for almost two years, but thankfully, it is now open for all visitors to enjoy!
 They even have a handicap-accessible section that allows the mobility impaired to witness this jaw-dropping landscape.

 Bow Lake